cytoq/cymanga/readme.txt

 2. Manga List - You get a full view of all the mangas that the site has to offer.
 Their covers are displayed alongside an option to check them out in a more detailed manner (Seeing genre, whether they're still ongoing or already completed, rating and comments from other users)
 3. Profile - General info about your profile with the option to delete your edit or delete your account, but not without confirmation ofcourse.
 You can also reset your password.
 (That one took a while to get to work)
 4. Logout (pretty self explanatory as well)
+5. Add New Manga - Only visible and accessible by users with the administrator role

 You, as a user, also get the oppurtunity to leave comments on mangas you find interesting, with the option to later edit or delete them if you've changed your mind.
 (Or if you said something embarassing)
 You can also leave ratings that together with everyone else's will get taken into account when calculating a certain manga's average rating!
+There are moderators, who are responsible for moderating comments of others.
+(They can edit and delete other's comments.)
+There are also administrators, who are responsible for adding new mangas to the site and updating the status of current ones or deleting them.

 INSTRUCTIONS TO SETUP: